Anna Wald

 Anna Wald is an American epidemiologist and clinical virology researcher.
-She is the Head of Allergy and Infectious Diseases Division at the University of Washington School of Medicine (UWSOM).
+She is the Head of the Division of Allergy and Infectious Diseases at the University of Washington School of Medicine (UWSOM).

 Education

 Wald attended Wesleyan University for her Bachelor of Arts degree, where she was encouraged by a professor to apply to medical school.
 Wald agreed and graduated from Icahn School of Medicine at Mount Sinai with her MD degree in 1985.
-During her doctoral residency, she worked in inner-city hospitals and AID clinics.
+During her doctoral residency, she worked in inner-city hospitals and AIDS clinics.
 She moved to Seattle in 1989 and was hired by doctors Ann Collier and Lawrence Corey to work in the AIDS Clinical Trials Unit at the University of Washington School of Medicine (UWSOM).